martelli/yamlark/README.md

 Now it's a dictionary that can be easily manipulated.

-Once it's done, convert it back to a YAML string using `yaml.dump()`.
+Once it's done, convert it back to a YAML string using `yaml.dumps()`.

 Additionally, you can read and write files with `file.read()` and `file.write()`.